 What is lay person CPR on adults?

 Lay person cardiopulmonary resuscitation (CPR) is an emergency procedure performed by a person who is not a trained healthcare worker.
-An adult may need CPR because his heart stopped beating or he stopped breathing.
+An adult may need CPR because his or her heart stopped beating or he or she stopped breathing.
 This may be due to an accident, injury, or medical condition, such as a heart attack or stroke.
 CPR may combine chest compressions with rescue breathing or may be done only with chest compressions.
-A chest compression is when you put pressure on and off the person's chest.
-Rescue breathing means you give breaths to the person through his mouth.
+A chest compression means you put pressure on and off the person's chest.
+Rescue breathing means you give breaths to the person through his or her mouth.